SUSTAINABLE BUILDINGS

 • Pathway Interruption: Prevent airborne contaminants from construction to circulate through the rest of the building.
 Strategies include the installation of physical barriers between construction and occupied spaces and ventilating with 100% outside air

-• Housekeeping: Keep the construction-sites clean and promptly clean spills to prevent the potential for growth of microbial contaminants
+• Housekeeping: Keep the construction sites clean and promptly clean spills to prevent the potential for growth of microbial contaminants

 • Scheduling: Consider the sequence in which materials are installed.
 Some materials absorb volatile organic compounds (VOCs) emitted by other materials, so those should ideally be installed after